Skip to content

 Receive Medicare benefits for allied health services

-If you have a chronic health condition, you may be able to get Medicare benefits for allied health practitioners, such as physiotherapists, podiatrists, dietitians and psychologists, to help manage your condition.
+If you have a chronic health condition – one that lasts for at least 6 months – you may be able to get Medicare benefits for allied health practitioners (e.g. physiotherapists, dietitians and psychologists) to help manage your condition.

-Under a Chronic Disease Management Plan, if your GP refers you to one or more allied health professionals, you may be eligible for a Medicare rebate for up to a total of five visits per calendar year.
+If your GP refers you to any allied health professionals, you may receive a Medicare rebate for up to a total of 5 visits per calendar year.

-Talk to your GP about whether this plan would be helpful for your condition.
-If so, the GP will prepare a GP Management Plan and Team Care Arrangement.
-They can then refer you to the allied health practitioners listed in the Team Care Arrangement.
+Talk to your GP about whether seeing allied health practitioners would be helpful for your condition.
+If so, your GP will prepare a GP Management Plan and Team Care Arrangement.
+They can then refer you to the allied health practitioners who are listed in the Team Care Arrangement.

 Get a PBS Safety Net card